wphogan/wp-gulp/README.md

 ### Gulp Tasks:
 - **gulp**
   - watch changes made to SCSS files in the Sass folder.
-Once a file is edited and saved, it runs the 'styles' task and injects the new CSS into the browser via LiveReload.
+Once a file is edited and saved, it runs the 'styles' task, combs the SCSS file, and injects the new CSS into the browser via LiveReload.
 - **gulp styles**
   - compile, auto-prefixe, and minify SCSS files in the Sass folder into a single CSS file.
 A source map is added to the CSS file.
 Errors in Sass code will produce a desktop alert (Mac only).
 - **gulp js**
   - concatenate and minify all non-minified javascript files in the theme's javascript directory
 - **gulp images**
   - optimize any images in the theme's image folder
+- **gulp scss2sass**
+  - converts scss files to sass files
+- **gulp sass2scss**
+  - converts sass files to scss files
+- **gulp sass**
+  - watch changes made to sass files in the Sass folder.
+Once a file is edited and saved, it syncs the changes with an scss file and then runs the 'styles' task.

 ### Tips for Quick WP-Gulp Installation and Execution (Mac)
 To rapidly install and run WP-Gulp, edit your bash_profile: